15 Unrealistic Impacts of Sheltered Upbringing on kids

 Are there benefits to a sheltered upbringing?

-While over-sheltering can have negative effects, some level of protection can ensure emotional safety in early childhood.
+While over-sheltering can have adverse effects, some level of protection can ensure emotional safety in early childhood.
 It can increase trust, security, and close parent-child relationships, but it should be balanced with opportunities for growth and independence.